 In-person* tickets include a $10 bookstore voucher, redeemable toward the featured event book on the night of the event.
 All registrants will receive a link to livestream the event.

-Award-winning playwright, poet, and essayist Sarah Ruhl (The Clean House, In the Next Room (or the vibrator play), Smile: The Story of a Face) will sit down in conversation with Matthew Aucoin (Operas: Crossing, Second Nature), composer, conductor, and writer, to discuss their collaboration in the process of transforming Ruhl’s play, Eurydice—a reimagining of the classic myth of Orpheus through the eyes of its heroine—into a libretto.
+Award-winning playwright, poet, and essayist Sarah Ruhl (The Clean House, In the Next Room (or the vibrator play), Smile: The Story of a Face) will sit down in conversation with Matthew Aucoin (The Impossible Art: Adventures in Opera), composer, conductor, and writer, to discuss their collaboration in the process of transforming Ruhl’s play, Eurydice—a reimagining of the classic myth of Orpheus through the eyes of its heroine—into a libretto.
 The process was, as Ruhl wrote in the afterword to the new edition of Eurydice from TCG Books, “one of distillation, with effort and grace.”
-Eurydice premiered at the Los Angeles Opera in 2020, and opens in November 2021 at The Metropolitan Opera.
+Eurydice premiered at the Los Angeles Opera in 2020, and played at The Metropolitan Opera from November through December 2021.
 The Center for Fiction is thrilled to continue its collaboration with TCG for their fourth event, with past events featuring Jackie Sibblies Drury and Claudia Rankine; Annie Baker and Branden Jacobs-Jenkins; and Heidi Schreck and Paula Vogel.

 Presented in partnership with Theatre Communications Group.

 This event was originally scheduled for November 17, 2021.
 It will now take place on Wednesday, March 16, 2022 at 7pm ET.